 Charles Owen Verrill, Jr.OF COUNSEL

 Mr. Verrill regularly represents clients on all aspects of international trade law and policy, including import and export regulation, import trade remedies, international bilateral and multilateral negotiations, international arbitration, and mediation in commercial disputes.
 He has been named one of the “Leaders of Their Field” for his work in Trade Remedies & Trade Policy by Chambers Global, and one of “America’s Leading Lawyers for Business” in International Trade and “a legend in the trade policy field” (2011).
-Chambers USA notes that peers “think enormously high” of practice chairman emeritus Mr. Verrill, who “has a sterling reputation” (2012) and “long experience across a broad range of trade dispute and policy matters” (2013).
+Chambers USA notes that peers “think enormously highly” of practice chairman emeritus Mr. Verrill (2012), who “has a sterling and eminent reputation” (2012; 2014) and “long experience across a broad range of trade dispute and policy matters” (2013).
 Mr. Verrill also has been named a “Leading Lawyer” in Legal Media Group’s Expert Guides: Guide to the World’s Leading International Trade Lawyers and is listed in the International Who’s Who of Business Lawyers, Who’s Who in the World, and Who’s Who in America.

 - Arbitration of international commercial disputes and multinational investment dispute resolution, including proceedings before the International Centre for Settlement of Investment Disputes (ICSID).
 Recent cases include Funnekotter and Others and Republic of Zimbabwe, ICSID Case No. ARB/05/6 (counsel for claimants); Trans-Global Petroleum, Inc. and The Hashemite Kingdom of Jordan, ICSID Case No. ARB/07/25 (counsel for claimant); Olyana v.
 Rwanda, ICSID Case No. ARB10/10 (counsel for claimant); Von Pezold v.
 Zimbabwe, ICSID Case No. ARB/10/15 (co-counsel for claimants); Border Timbers Ltd. v.
 Zimbabwe, ICSID Case No. ARB/10/25 (co-counsel for claimants).